Spider-Man: Far From Home Case Study

 Avengers: Endgame was a tough act to follow.
 Spider-Man: Far From Home needed to cap off the final chapter in the Infinity Stones saga while detailing the emotional impact of the post-Iron Man fallout.

 And it did so magnificently.
-Marvel’s Spider-Man sequel contrasts the operatic grandeur of Endgame with Peter Parker’s more intimate coming of age story.
+Marvel’s Spider-Man sequel contrasts the operatic grandeur of Endgame with Peter Parker’s more intimate coming-of-age story.
 It’s the perfect end to one adventure and a tantalizing jumping-off point into the next.

 Image Engine swung into the MCU for a third time to help tell the story.
 Previously responsible for a Norwegian coastline in Thor: Ragnarok and the Wakandan post-credits tease in Captain America: Civil War, the studio took on a new challenge for Spider-Man: Far From Home: building an arsenal of Stark tech both friendly and hostile across some 215 shots.